tolossamuel/metta-attention/attention/README.md

 3. **Execution**
 4. **Termination**

-### Message Processing (This is from the agent_base which I directly imported from the hyperon experimental repostory)
+### Message Processing (This is from the agent_base which is directly imported from the hyperon experimental repostory)

 Agents use a queue-based system for message processing: